AutoActuary/SpreadRows.jl/README.md

                  evaluate its body and return a NamedTuple with formulae result.
-                 Placeholder `_` is optional and can be used as a positional or keyword argument to allow iterators alternative to [1] to be passed to the function.
+                 Placeholder `_` is optional and can be used as a positional or keyword argument to allow iterators alternative to [1] to be injected as an arg or a kwarg.
-                 Placeholder `__` is optional and can be passed as a keyword argument to allow overwriting variables within the function body.
+                 Placeholder `__` is an optional keyword argument definition to allow overwriting variables within the function body.
                  For example:
                    @spread i∈1:100 f(a, b, _; __) = begin
                        x[i] = i + a